-Ashley Alexiss Bares Shoulders And Shows Off Curves In Ruched Bikini Bottoms, And Instagram Approves
+Ashley Alexiss Bares Shoulders, Shows Off Curves In Ruched Bikini Bottoms, And Instagram Approves

 “Curves forever,” another praised.

 “Love it!
-Might have to use that saying!!” complimented a fan.
+Might have to use that saying!!” complimented one fan.

 “Ohh WOW!
-You are so stunning,” replied one.
+You are so stunning,” replied another.

-On her Instagram story, Alexiss posted news and a meme about the New England Patriots officially cutting Antonio Brown in the wake of the allegations he faces from his former trainer.
+On her Instagram story, Alexiss posted news and a meme about the New England Patriots officially cutting Antonio Brown in the wake of the allegations he is currently facing from his former trainer.
 She appeared unconcerned about the fact that the team let the player go.
-The meme she shared on her story even said that the Patriots go from being Super Bowl favorites to being Super Bowl favorites after the move.
+The meme she shared on her story said that the Patriots went from being Super Bowl favorites to being Super Bowl favorites after the move.

 The model makes no secret that she’s a huge New England Patriots fan, and she regularly cheers them on during the NFL season.
-The Inquisitr recently reported that last Sunday, Alexiss nearly broke the Internet when she put on a custom created white Patriots jersey, and it appeared as if she wasn’t wearing pants with the football gear.
+Last Sunday, The Inquisitr reported that Alexiss nearly broke the Internet when she put on a custom-created white Patriots jersey, and it appeared that she wasn’t wearing any pants with the football gear.